jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 }
 ```

-> Alongside VStack we have HStack for arranging things horizontally.
-This has the same syntax as VStack, including the ability to add spacing and alignment:
+> Alongside `VStack` we have `HStack` for arranging things horizontally.
+This has the same syntax as `VStack`, including the ability to add spacing and alignment:

 ```swift
 HStack(spacing: 20) {